 Halstead Branding: Logo & Slogan

-Above you can see their old green brand mark, as well as the new brightm bold, and creative brand mark, logo, as well as a quick glimpse of how it looks both alone and in print on business cards, stationery, and brochures.
+Above you can see their old green brand mark, as well as the new bright bold, creative brand mark and logo, as well as a quick glimpse of how it looks both alone and in print on business cards, stationery, and brochures.

 Halstead Branding: Color Themes for Different Markets

-One of the coolest things that Halstead’s branding agency Pentagram came up with was the idea to use different bright, happy, colors to represent the different markets that Halstead works in.
-This is a great way to represent each of the many varied neighborhood they work in without sacrificing the core branding.
+One of the most incredible things that Halstead’s branding agency Pentagram came up with was using a variety of bright, happy colors to represent the various markets that Halstead works in.
+This is a great way to represent the many varied neighborhoods they work in without sacrificing the core branding.

-Above, you can see how these colors work with the typography and taglines used for this campaign; “Move to What Moves You”, “Bold Moves for Bold People”, and “Getting You There”.
-Hell, these are good enough to work in black and white…
+Above, you can see how these colors work with the typography and taglines used for this campaign: “Move to What Moves You,” “Bold Moves for Bold People,” and “Getting You There.”

 Halstead Branding: Printed Materials

-As you might imagine, the “H” brand mark and logo looks amazing in print as well.
+As you might imagine, the “H” brand mark and logo look fantastic in print as well.
 Check out the envelope and folders above.
-I love how they took the brand mark and made a cool looking pattern out of it.
-I could almost see this working as a custom tile job in one of their offices…
+I love how they took the brand mark and made a cool-looking pattern out of it.
+I could almost see this working as a custom tile job in one of their offices.

-In this magazine spread, they’re using nothing but color, language, and typography to send a message and it comes in loud and clear.
+In the magazine spread, above, they’re using nothing but color, language, and typography to send a message, and it comes in loud and clear.
 That’s what great real estate branding is all about.

 Halstead Branding: Yard & Other Outdoor Signage

 Where these bold colors truly pop is in the real world.
-There’s nothing quite like a pop of bright, happy color to draw in your eye on a crowded Manhattan sidewalk.
+There’s nothing quite like a pop of bright, cheerful color to draw your eye on a crowded Manhattan sidewalk.

 Halstead Branding: Promotional Materials

 It even works for promotional materials.
-I don’t know about you, but I would totally rock this umbrella.
-In a few years, this color and pattern will become synonymous with Halstead and high end real estate.
+How cool are their tote bags?
+In a few years, this color and pattern will become synonymous with Halstead and high-end real estate.

-When it comes to real estate, there is no brand that even comes close to Century 21’s brand recognition.
+When it comes to real estate, Century 21’s brand recognition is hard to beat.
 For many people around the world, Century 21 is synonymous with real estate.

-The problem was that as the brand grew into the globally dominant giant they are today, it got a bit diluted, and well, stagnated.
-The kept the same super 70’s logo seemingly for decades with almost no update.
+As the brand grew into the globally dominant giant they are today, it got a bit diluted and stagnated.
+They kept the same ’70s logo seemingly for decades, with almost no update.

-Like the other two brands we crowned as the best real estate branding of 2018, Century 21 decided to not only change, but use the same bold vision they did when inventing their brand in the 1970’s.
+Like the other two brands we crowned as the best real estate branding, Century 21 decided not only to change but use the same bold vision they did when inventing their brand in the 1970s.

 Century 21 Branding: Logo